 - (1) Contracting File.
 All determinations and other written records pertaining to the solicitation, award, or performance of a contract shall be maintained for DCTA in a contract file by Procurement.
 Procurement shall maintain records sufficient to detail the history of procurement.
-These records will include, but not limited to the following: rationale for the method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price. - (2) Retention of Procurement Records.
+In compliance with 2 CFR Part 200, these records will include, but not limited to the following: rationale for the method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price. - (2) Retention of Procurement Records.
 All procurement records shall be retained and disposed of by DCTA in accordance with records retention guidelines and appropriate regulations.